sagemath/sagewiki_to_gh-2022-10-10/K_math_software_survey.md

 This is a survey of requirements for kindergarten math education by stat and survey math software for use in kindergarten classes.
 Based on google search: '''[http://www.google.com/search?hl=en&q=Kindergarten+math+math+software+software&btnG=Search kindergarten math math software software]'''.
-A good overview of educational software in general is an [http://wikipedia.org Wikipedia] [http://en.wikipedia.org/wiki/Educational_software article] on the subject.
+A good overview of educational software in general is a [http://wikipedia.org Wikipedia] [http://en.wikipedia.org/wiki/Educational_software article] on the subject.

 [[TableOfContents]]